Ovarian reserve testing provides insight into your reproductive potential

-The American College of Obstetricians and Gynecologists (ACOG) recommends ovarian reserve testing for women older than 35 who have not conceived after 6 months of attempting pregnancy, as well as women at higher risk of diminished ovarian reserve, such as those with a history of cancer treated with chemotherapy, pelvic irradiation or both.
+The American College of Obstetricians and Gynecologists (ACOG) recommends ovarian reserve testing for women over 35 who have not conceived after six months of attempting pregnancy.
+This organization also recommends it for women who have received cancer treatment.

-Follicle-stimulating hormone (FSH) An elevated FSH indicates a diminished egg supply
+- Measuring Day 2 or Day 3 follicle-stimulating hormone (FSH) levels can provide valuable information.
+An elevated FSH indicates a diminished egg supply.